AndriBaal/rogue_like/README.md

 ## BUGS

+- [ ] Fix multihit with ice wave
+- [ ] Fix standing in spikes
 - [ ] When you load a game the menu points in the inventory are stacked and not deserialized properly
 - [ ] Level generation: When Boss room is spawned early, no more rooms are being added:
 	- [ ] Add more entrances for boss room
 	- [ ] Make algorythm understand that there is a deadend (Place bossroom as last room)
 - [ ] Out of bounds glitch (probably when boss room cannot generate)
-- [ ] The same spell can be equiped multiple times
+- [x] The same spell can be equiped multiple times
 - [x] Camera is not perfectly ceneted on the start of skill tree and map
 - [x] Dungeon generation issue (Sometimes wrong entrances get generated, mostly top entrances)
 - [x] Animation index out of bounds when roll on exact same frame again -> new state is not processed because old state is also roll